PrincetonUniversity/openpiton/README.md

 Check out the sections below to see how to run the RISC-V tests or simple bare-metal C programs in simulation.

-> Note that the system has only been tested with a 1x1 tile configuration.
-Verification of more advanced features such as cache coherency among multiple tiles is still a work-in-progress, although simple test programs do work in the manycore setting (see below).

-> For simulation, Questasim 10.6b is needed (older versions might work, but have not been tested).
+> For simulation, Questasim 10.6b, VCS 2017.03 or Verilator 4.014 is needed (older versions might work, but have not been tested).

 > You will need Vivado 2017.3 or newer to build an FPGA bitstream with Ariane.